What is Google Knowledge Graph?

 Improved Search Accuracy: The Knowledge Graph provides more accurate and relevant search results by understanding the context and meaning behind search queries.
 This greatly enhances the user experience and saves time by reducing the need to sift through irrelevant search results.

 Richer Search Results: The Knowledge Graph enables Google to present information more visually appealing and informatively.
-Knowledge panels, answer boxes, and other rich snippets provide users quick access to essential information about a topic without visiting multiple websites.
+Knowledge panels, answer boxes, and other rich snippets provide users with quick access to essential information about a topic without visiting multiple websites.

 Better Understanding of Complex Queries: The semantic graph structure allows Google to comprehend better and process complex search queries involving multiple entities or relationships.
 This results in more accurate and comprehensive search results for users.